jvasile/ansible-roles/README.md

           ansible_user: root

-And then I run it from that dir with:
+And then I can run it from that dir with:

     ansible-playbook -i hosts foo.example.com --tags apache-certbot